wadelau/wadelau.github.io/hanjst/hanjst-function.md

 2. `{foreach}`...`{foreachelse}`

 `{foreach}` is being introduced from Smarty or PHP due to that there is no such function in pure JavaScript.
+`{foreach}` empowers the template in almost nearly in nature language.
+Be

 3. `{if}`...`{else if}`...`{else}`